mit-satori/getting-started/satori-ai-frameworks.rst

-IBM Watson Machine Learning Community Edition (WMLCE)
+IBM Watson Machine Learning Community Edition (WML-CE) and
+Open Cognitive Environment (Open-CE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Watson ML CE is an IBM Cognitive Systems offering that is designed for
+Watson Machine Learning Community Edition is an IBM Cognitive Systems
-the rapidly growing and quickly evolving AI category of deep learning.
+offering that is designed for the rapidly growing and quickly evolving
+AI category of deep learning.
-Watson ML CE brings a suite of capabilities from the open source
+WML-CE and Open-CE brings a suite of capabilities from the open source
 community and combines them into a single enterprise distribution of
 software that incorporates complete lifecycle management from
 installation and configuration; data ingest and preparation; building,
 optimizing, and training the model; to inference; testing; and moving
 the model into production.
-Watson ML CE takes advantage of a distributed
+WML-CE and Open-CE takes advantage of a distributed
 architecture to help enable your teams to quickly iterate through the
 training cycle on more data to help continuously improve the model over
 time.

-Watson ML CE is designed for scale, with software optimised for both
+WML-CE and Open-CE are designed for scale, with software optimised for both
 single server and cluster deep learning training.
 It offers many
 optimizations that can ease installation and management, and can help
 accelerate performance: